Little Tokens, Big Ripples

 Help keep this going

-Every contribution helps refill the Ripple Station™ with handmade tokens for neighbors to personalize and pass along.
+Every contribution helps keep our community RIPPLE Stations filled with handmade tokens for people to personalize and pass along.

-If this practice has touched your life and you’d like to support its continuation, thank you.
+If this practice has touched your life and you’d like to help keep it moving through the community, thank you.

 FAQs